Maine Adoption Background Check: Identogo, FBI Fingerprinting, and What to Expect

 Rural Maine and the Identogo Bottleneck

 For families in rural Maine — particularly in Aroostook, Washington, Oxford, Piscataquis, and Somerset Counties — the Identogo requirement is one of the most-cited logistical frustrations in the adoption process.
-A family in Presque Isle may be looking at a 3-4 hour round trip to reach the nearest Identogo location in Bangor or Brewer.
+A family in Presque Isle may be looking at a 3-4 hour round trip to reach an available Identogo location in Bangor or Lewiston.

 Practical strategies Maine families have used: